© Crown copyright 2021

 - nurseries which are eligible for a charitable status relief will also not be charged business rates in 2020 to 2021

 - some settings operate from shared spaces which may now benefit from a 100% rates relief.
 We strongly encourage those shared spaces to reflect any business rates saving in their rent charges

-- the Self-employment Income Support Scheme for those who are self-employed or members of a partnership and have lost profits due to coronavirus (COVID-19).
-The scheme allows individuals to claim a taxable grant worth 80% of trading profits up to a maximum of £2,500 per month for 3 months.
-HMRC will contact individuals who are eligible and invite them to apply online
+- there is an extension of the self-employment Income Support Scheme for those who are self-employed or members of a partnership and have lost profits due to coronavirus (COVID-19) - the scheme allows individuals to claim a taxable grant worth 80% of trading profits up to a maximum of £2,500 per month for 3 months, HMRC will contact individuals who are eligible and invite them to apply online

 - for the self-employed (including childminders), the minimum income floor will also be temporarily relaxed, meaning Universal Credit can be accessed at a rate to match statutory sick pay (SSP)

-- VAT payments due with VAT returns between now and the end June 2020 will be deferred.
-UK VAT registered businesses will not need make those payments until March 2021
+- VAT payments due with VAT returns between now and the end June 2020 were deferred - UK VAT registered businesses will not need to make those payments until March 2021

 - working tax credit has been increased by £1,000 a year